THESE POLICIES ARE SUBJECT TO CHANGE AT ANYTIME

 Alternate arrangements for the disposition of your body should be made against the possibility that it would not be accepted.

-The University of Kansas does not pay for transportation of donors to our facility; however, after the donor is received, there are no further expenses.
+The University of Kansas does not provide transportation nor pay for transporting bodies to our facility.
+Delivery arrangements should be made through a funeral home of your choice; however, once the donor is received, there are no further expenses.
 The Department of Anatomy & Cell Biology assumes the cost of cremating the remains and interring (or returning) the ashes.

 We do not provide Death Certificates.
 Contact the funeral home or transfer service that provided delivery to our facility.
 If they are unable to supply the document, you may obtain certified copies from the Bureau of Vital Statistics of the state in which the death occurred.
 In Kansas, the Office of Vital Statistics is located at 1000 SW Jackson, Suite 120, Topeka, KS 66612-1290.